 3280 | 5/20/20 | RF | Negative | 278 | 159 | 57.2% | 49 | 17.8% | 69 | 24.9% |

-After the initial questions, let’s follow the mastitis in the RF teat throughout this process.
-This is fascinating to me because nobody except a veterinarian will usually look at long-term results.
-So keep in mind that she was treated for the Enterococcus sp. in her LR teat and that 40% of mastitis cases resolve themselves.
+Let’s focus on the mastitis infection in the right front (RF) teat and follow its progression over time.
+This is fascinating for me because nobody except a veterinarian will usually look at long-term results in such detail.
+Keep in mind that she was treated for Enterococcus sp. in her left rear (LR) teat and research shows that 40% of mastitis in cows resolves naturally without intervention.

-Here I want to point out that the vast majority of animals that are treated with antibiotics are already in the clean-up phase—which is when they are already going to self-heal.
-My overall perspective for measuring when a mastitis case is cured is when I see the Neutrophils drop and the Macrophages rise in a clean up the debris stage.
-I would note the clean-up stage is when visible garget is seen in the milk.
-This is the aftermath of the battle not the battle itself.
+From my perspective, a mastitis case can be considered cured when I see the Neutrophils drop and the Macrophages rise in a clean-up the debris stage.
+It’s also good to understand that the clean-up stage is when visible garget is seen in the milk.
+This is the aftermath of the immune system’s battle against the infection, not the battle itself.

-Once again this is a great discussion to have with your veterinarian.
-Define success, otherwise you won’t know when you are improving or if an animal should be treated at all!
+This is a great discussion to have with your veterinarian to ensure your cow protocol treatment strategies are effective.
+Define success, otherwise, you won’t know when you are improving or if an animal should be treated at all!